DvorakDwarf/Infinite-Storage-Glitch/README.md

 ## The easiest way (Docker)

+Trying to make anything work on other people's computers is a nightmare so I'll use docker from now on

 1. Install [Docker](https://docs.docker.com/get-docker/) if you haven't already.
 2. Clone this repository
 3. Change into the repository `cd Infinite-Storage-Glitch`